 We not only provide honeybees and supplies to beekeepers throughout Alaska, but we are also provide quality customer assistance, advice, and beekeeping education.
 We hold two beekeeping courses in the spring, which we highly recommend.
 Throughout the season, we receive many questions on beekeeping; we have placed many of the common ones here as well as other articles that you may find useful.
 We have categorized the material by month.
 All of the material is also available through a topical guide.

 South-central Alaska Beekeepers Association is a group of beekeepers that get together each month in Eagle River just outside Anchorage.
-Our membership is about 160 members.
+Our membership is about 180 members.
 It is a great group of people who share an enthusiasm for beekeeping.
 They now have a website of their own, www.sababeekeepers.com.
-They also have a Facebook group called SABA Discussion Group as well as a SABA page.

-We also offer a more advanced beekeeping class on the 18th of February.
+This year our goal is to teach advanced class topics at each SABA meeting instead of having a dedicated class.
 Topics include swarm management techniques, 2 queen hive management, bee yard efficiency tips, Harvest and Processing information to get you done without spending ages of time at the tasks.
-We also have discussion on winter preparation for hives.
-Cost is $45 Class runs from shortly after 11 O'clock until about 5.